What is an Art Director?

-What are the types of industries art directors work in?
+What types of industries do art directors work in?

 The title 'art director' can be used within a variety of industries, such as the publishing, marketing, advertising, theatre, gaming, fashion, film and television, and online industries.
 The job itself takes on different responsibilities depending on the company and industry one works for.

 For the most part, however, all art directors will set the general artistic style and visual image that needs to be created for each project, managing the output from writers, editors, designers, artists, and photographers in order to bring a project to fruition.
 An art director's main concern is to inspire and guide their team so that each and every component of a project will come together to produce an appealing visual whole.

 The Publishing Industry

 In publishing, art directors typically work with the publication's editor(s) and oversee the concept for specific sections and page layouts of catalogs, newspapers, or magazines.
 The art director is ultimately responsible for the look and feel of a publication, and the editor is responsible for the publication's written content.
 Art directors also choose the cover art for books and magazines, and because this work often includes publications for the Internet, they often oversee production of the websites used for publication.

 There is a significant amount of multitasking involved in being the art director of a publishing house, such as juggling the different stages of production that multiple books or magazines can be in.